 If you’re thinking about replacing your gas stove with an electric one, you’re not alone.
 A lot of people are making the switch these days, and for good reason.
-Electric stoves are more environmentally friendly than gas stoves, and they’re a lot better for indoor air quality.
+Electric stoves are a lot better for indoor air quality, and they’re more environmentally friendly than gas stoves.
 In this blog post, we will discuss the pros and cons of electric stoves and discuss how to make the switch!

 The Pros of Electric Stoves

-There are a lot of pros to electric stoves, chief among them being that they’re more environmentally friendly than gas stoves.
-Natural gas extraction and delivery methods are often very harmful for the environment.
+Electric stoves are also more environmentally friendly than gas stoves.
+How so?
+Well, gas stoves run on natural gas, and natural gas extraction and delivery methods are often very harmful for the environment.
 For example, over two thirds of natural gas in the U.S. is produced through fracking, which is a process that releases harmful chemicals into groundwater and can be devastating for the local environment.

 Electric stoves, on the other hand, can be run on clean electricity.
 Here in the Seattle area, most of our electricity is produced through hydroelectric power plants, a much cleaner source than most other alternatives.
 Of course if you are lucky enough to have your own solar panels then you know your power source is clean and environmentally friendly.